Dear MendMeShop,

 Tight or improperly fitted footware can add pressure to the Achilles tendon, subcutaneous calcaneal bursa, and retrocalcaneal bursa cause irritation which can lead to Achilles bursitis.

-For non-infectious bursitis, the preliminary treatment starts with non-operative options such as ultrasound thereapy, cold therapy and Blood Flow Stimulation Therapy.
+For non-infectious bursitis, the preliminary treatment starts with conservative treatment options (click to view).
 Surgery to remove the inflamed bursa is normally not required for bursitis, however if you fail to see improvement with the conservative treatments, your physician may recommend surgery to remove the bursa completely.
-Although this removes the problem of an inflamed bursa, you are left with less cushioning in your joint which can lead to a host of other conditions.
+Although this removes the problem of an inflamed bursa, you are left with less cushioning in your joint which can lead to other conditions such as fraying of the tendons, muscles or ligaments in the treated area.
+Eventually, fraying can lead to increasing weakness and rupture in severe cases.

 The most important factor in healing bursitis is resting your ankle.
 This can be difficult when you have to carry on with daily activities, but resting and elevating your foot whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that stress your bursa until your pain and inflammation settle.

-Treatments should involve decreasing swelling, relieving pain and stress on the ankle, correcting any biomechanical dysfunction (over-pronation or flat feet), treating scar tissue, and then restoring strength and movement in your ankle.
+Treatments should involve decreasing swelling, relieving pain and stress on the ankle, correcting any biomechanical dysfunction (over-pronation or flat feet) and then restoring strength and movement in your ankle.
 If you are performing an activity that could cause further trauma to the bursa, it is recommended that you protect the area with padding and/or proper footwear to prevent further irritation or damage.

 How to Order